 Consider staggering your water needs.
 If you’ve got to water the lawn in the morning, hold off on laundry until later in the day.
 If the dishwasher’s filling, wait until the wash cycle starts before running a bath.
 By staggering your demands, especially in an older home, you can keep your water pressure stable.

-- For slow showerheads, use an old toothbrush to scrub the holes then run the shower again.
-If it’s still running slow, use a wrench to take the showerhead off and clean it in hot, soapy water.
-You may need to soak the parts in a 50:50 mix of water and white vinegar to remove stubborn buildup.
-(Related: How to Deep Clean a Showerhead.)
+For slow showerheads, use an old toothbrush to scrub the holes, then turn the water back on.
+If it’s still running slow, use a wrench to take it off and clean your showerhead to remove buildup.

 Constant Low Water Pressure Throughout Your Home?